nodejs/node/BUILDING.md

 FreeBSD and OpenBSD users may also need to install `libexecinfo`.

-Python 3 users may also need to install `python3-distutils`.

 #### macOS prerequisites

 * Xcode Command Line Tools >= 11 for macOS